| CUSTER,

 graduating at West Point in 1861, he entered into

-Run, and at Manassas, where he made his first cavalry
+Bull Run, and at Manassas, where he made his first

-captain and aid to General McClellan, serving on his
+was appointed captain and aid to General McClellan,

-He served with General Grant in the Wilderness, and
+with General Grant in the Wilderness, and with

-evacuation of Richmond.
-After the war he was made
+the evacuation of Richmond.
+After the war he was

 and assigned to the seventh United States cavalry.